brycewray/hugo-site/content/posts/2019/09/why-left-hugo-eleventy.md

 - It **doesn't** rely on a specific framework.

 That last part rang especially true to me because, simply put, [frameworks come and go](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f).
-What are the framework-centric SSGs---and the sites built on them---going to do when those frameworks suffer their inevitable replacement by The Next Kewl Thing?
+What are the framework-centric SSGs --- and the sites built on them --- going to do when those frameworks suffer their inevitable replacement by The Next Kewl Thing?

 But the part that grabbed me more than anything else, and was indeed that "breath of fresh air" I'd [originally hoped Gatsby would be for me](/posts/2019/07/why-staying-with-hugo/), was Eleventy's amazing flexibility.
 Not only does it you let choose from among multiple templating languages, but it also gives you lots of freedom in choosing the directory structure of the hosting repo and, in the end, the site that will go on the web.